fischejo/genode-rtcr/doc/configuration.md

 * `name` Name of the child
 * `quota` A portion of memory which is transfered to the child.
 Default is `512 KB`
 * `xpos` and `ypos` assign the child to a specific CPU core.
 Default is `0`
+* `binary` Multiple childs can share the same binary. **NOTE: This is experimental and does not work yet**.
+The binary is chosen by the child name.

 ```xml
 <start name="rtcr_app">